GrinonBarrett/Taksidos/Core Rules/Combat/6=Conditions.md

   • Cannot sidestep as a reaction.

+  ##### Oramous
+  An alternative spelling to a lithen word which has no direct translation, it refers to a sort of madness brough about by a mix of fear, mental and emotional disresonance, and phsyical stress.
+Adventurers which have become heavily panicked can be described as such.
+A creature which has become oramous is subject to the following:

+• You lose your benefits of heroisim.

+• You have disadvantage on all saves against fear.

+• You have disadvantage on incapacitation saves.

+• When you take this condition, choose either Dazed or Vulnerable.
+You have the chosen condition until your panic is reduced to 0.

+• This condition is lost when your panic returns to 0.

   ##### Petrified
 A petrified creature can only be so by the effect of magic.
 The creature has become fossilized in and out, akin in nature to a statue.
 A petrified creature is subject to the following: